C6WX/Year-2-Technical-Art/Week 4/Week 4 Task – Animation Systems.md

 #### Blueprints

 ##### Event Graph
+What does it do?
+Gets the velocity, speed and direction as well as checking if the player is falling so that these variables can be used in the locomotion animation state machine.
 ![Event Graph](https://raw.githubusercontent.com/C6WX/Year-2-Technical-Art/refs/heads/main/Week%204/Pictures/Task%201/Event%20Graph.png)

 ##### Animation Graph
+What does it do?
+Allows the output pose to control the whole body of the character.
 ![Anim Graph 1](https://raw.githubusercontent.com/C6WX/Year-2-Technical-Art/refs/heads/main/Week%204/Pictures/Task%201/Anim%20Graph%201.png)

 ##### Locomotion Animation State Machine
+What does it do?
+This shows the transition between different movement animations and stores the requirements to change animations.
 ![LASM](https://raw.githubusercontent.com/C6WX/Year-2-Technical-Art/refs/heads/main/Week%204/Pictures/Task%201/Locomotion%20Animation%20State%20Machine.png)

 ##### Idle To Run
+What does it do?
+This changes the character from an idle pose to a walking pose to a running pose based on the speed and direction they are moving.
 ![Idle To Run](https://raw.githubusercontent.com/C6WX/Year-2-Technical-Art/refs/heads/main/Week%204/Pictures/Task%201/Idle%20To%20Run.png)

 ##### ABS Omni Direction
+What is it?
+This is the graph that controls the transitioning between different movement animations.
 ![ABS Omni Direction](https://raw.githubusercontent.com/C6WX/Year-2-Technical-Art/refs/heads/main/Week%204/Pictures/Task%201/ABS%20Omni%20Direction.png)

 ##### Idle To Run to Jump Start
+What does it do?
+This checks if the players Z velocity is greater then 100 and that they are falling to make sure that the player has jumped so that the animation can transition to the jump start animation.
 ![Idle To Run to Jump Start](https://raw.githubusercontent.com/C6WX/Year-2-Technical-Art/refs/heads/main/Week%204/Pictures/Task%201/Idle%20To%20Run%20To%20Jump%20Start.png)

 ##### Jump Start